 A 'voice' in the main character's head appears to give advice at crucial stages in the learning process.

 Reviewing 5 HTML5 video tools

-There are many tools available to create these short, interactive learning pieces.
-Here are a few that have impressed us:
+There are many tools available to easily create these short, interactive learning pieces.
+Here are a few tools from the interactive video making software world that have impressed us:

 360 videos made easy – Wirewax